 Q: Are there countries where we cannot do business?

-A: In the first instance, talk to the Legal team.
-Political and diplomatic developments mean that the list of sanctioned countries and individuals change from time to time, and it is important to check if you are unsure.
+Yes.
+In the first instance, talk to Business Integrity.
+Political and diplomatic developments mean that the list of sanctioned countries and individuals changes regularly, and it is important to check if you are unsure.
 This is particularly important when we are doing business in a country for the first time.